 - 1 pint (2 cups) vanilla ice cream (preferably premium) softened in the refrigerator to a spreadable consistancy (about 30 minutes)

-Special equipment: 2 (15- by 12-inch) sheets of parchment paper; an 8-inch (20-cm) springform pan; plastic wrap
+Special equipment: 2 (15- by 12-inch) sheets of parchment paper; an 8-inch (20-cm) springform pan; plastic wrap.

-Make curd while meringues bake:
+Make curd while the meringues bake:

 For the smoothest curd, pass eggs and yolks through a sieve.
 Set aside.